 Your abstract should provide a brief summary of your project.
 In 250 words or less, we want to know what you did, why you did it, how you did it, and what you found/made/discovered.
 The Writing Center has tips on their website about writing abstracts.

 Your video should give us a preview of how you will make your project accessible, creative, and engaging to a general audience.
 Be our guide in understanding your research.

 You may use any camera you have available, including a webcam.
 We are most concerned about the quality of your research project and the approach you take to explain your work, not your video camera quality.

-The Media Production Studio provides free access to computers with video editing software, webcameras, a sound recording booth, and staff that will help you with any of these tools.
-It is located in the Budig Computer Lab, Room 10, Budig Hall in the center of the computer lab.
-Staff are available from 8-5 each weekday, but most of the workstations are available any time the Budig Computer Lab is open.
+KU's Media Production Studio provides free access to computers with video editing software, webcameras, a sound recording booth, and staff that will help you with any of these tools.

 Here are a couple of application videos from previous ACE Talk presenters.
 You should notice that each student used different technology and software to make the video.
 What they have in common is that they did a good job of making their research understandable to a general audience.

 ACE Talk- Ecopoetics from Rachel Cross on Vimeo.

 ACE Talk - Lipid Monolayer Compression Isotherms for Characterization of Adjuvant Mechanisms of Action from Andrea Livingston on YouTube

 ACE Talk - An Examination of the Structure of Obsessive Compulsive Personality Traits in Autism Spectrum Disorders Using Network Analysis from Katherine Deckert.

 - This website also gives great examples of the types of videos we are seeking: http://threeminutethesis.org/3mt-showcase